New York - Coronavirus (COVID-19)

 If you have not done so already, consider keeping a written log or diary of the individual(s) and group(s) you come in contact with at work on a daily basis.
 Recording details of who and when you came in close contact/proximity of any individual(s) who appeared visibly sick: male/female, approximate age, race, nature and length of any exposure, and any unique identifying observations about the person such as whether they were coughing, sneezing, shivering, shaking, excessively sweating, had flushed or hot skin, a runny nose, red eyes, raspy voice, etc. may help make the connection between the exposure to the virus and your employment.
 This can be especially helpful if you cannot determine exactly when and where the exposure occurred.

-For over 25 years, the Law Firm of Alex Dell, PLLC has represented injured and disabled individuals throughout New York State with their New York State Workers’ Compensation, New York State Disability Retirement, Social Security Disability and Veterans Administration claims.
+The Law Firm of Alex Dell, PLLC represents injured and disabled individuals throughout Florida and New York with their Workers’ Compensation, Disability Retirement, Social Security Disability and Veterans Affairs claims.
 Should you have any questions or concerns on how best to pursue a Workers’ Compensation claim for the Coronavirus or any other claim(s), call or email us today for a free consultation.
 We are here to help you.